sdthompson1/babylon/docs/lang-ref.md

 function `foo`, then it is no longer possibly to refer to that function simply as `foo`; one has to write `M.foo` instead.

-The third and final form of the import statement is `import qualified
+The third form of the import statement is `import qualified
 <module-name> as <name>;`.
 This is similar to `import qualified`
 except that an alternative name is used to refer to the module.
 For example, if we write `import qualified MyModule as M;`, and if MyModule exports a function named `foo`, then we now have to refer to that function as `M.foo`.
 The names `foo` or `MyModule.foo` cannot be used in this case.

+It is also possible to use `as` without `qualified`.
+For example, one could write `import MyModule as M;`.
+This would import all the names from `MyModule` as unqualified names, but also allow them to be explicitly qualified as `M.some_name` (instead of the usual `MyModule.some_name`), if desired.

 Here is a complete (fairly minimal) example of a module.
 It exports a single function named "hello" which prints "Hello World!" when called.